 We argue zealously for the following:

-U Visa: This visa is used by victims of violent crimes.
-Intended to prevent criminals from targeting undocumented immigrants, this type of visa can not only halt deportation but may eventually result in a green card for the applicant.
+- U visa: This visa is used by victims of violent crimes.
+Intended to prevent criminals from targeting undocumented immigrants, this type of visa can not only halt deportation, but could also eventually result in a green card for the applicant.